 It is the magical Back to School season so many of my compatriots in the Personal Finance Blog world have taken it upon themselves to pass on sage advice to the future leaders of our world.
-The advice given is very good and I wish someone had told me some of this advice before I started off at University, but then again, I most likely wouldn’t have listened (after all I was much smarter back then).
+The advice given is excellent and I wish someone had told me some of this advice before I started off at University, but then again, I most likely wouldn’t have listened (after all, I was much smarter back then).

-Aside from, “A fool and his parsnip are soon baked”, I really don’t have anything to add to the advice to future Post Secondary students, but I can give a piece of advice that my Father gave me the day before I left for school, which I actually used, and still use to this day (no it has nothing to do with money).
-I offer this slice of life story to those about to send their children off to school, as a helpful parenting hint (feel free to either use it, or ignore it).
+Aside from, “A fool and his parsnip are soon baked”, I really don’t have anything to add to the advice to future Post Secondary students.
+Still, I can give a piece of advice that my Father gave me the day before I left for school, which I used, and still use to this day (no it has nothing to do with money).
+I offer this slice-of-life story to those about to send their children off to school as a helpful parenting hint (feel free to either use it or ignore it).

 As I sat in my room packing up the last bits and pieces before I got ready to go to University (back in 1980), there was a knock on my door, it was my Father.

-He sat down at the end of my bed and asked if I thought I had everything I needed for school, and I said I thought I had most of it, and that anything I forgot I am sure I could figure out how to live without it for a short period of time.
+He sat down at the end of my bed and asked if I thought I had everything I needed for school, and I said I thought I had most of it, and that anything I forgot, I was sure I could figure out how to live without it for a short period.

-My Father told me that he was the first person in his family to go to University, so he didn’t really know what to expect, and he was, at the time, quite worried, however an Uncle of his who had gone off to College (but hadn’t finished) did give him one piece of advice that he thought might be worth passing on to me.
+My Father told me that he was the first person in his family to go to University, so he didn’t know what to expect, and he was, at the time, quite worried.
+However, an Uncle of his who had gone off to College (but hadn’t finished) did give him one piece of advice that he thought might be worth passing on to me.

 At this point I was absolutely enthralled, this was the first time I had felt my Father was actually talking to me like an Adult, and now he was going to pass on to me advice that hopefully will make me as successful as he was in University.
 I sat quietly and asked him, what that advice was.